mekinsie/mekinsie/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... ⚡
 -->
-- 🔭 I’m currently working on: **a <a href="https://github.com/mekinsie/product_reviews">project</a> that contains products and their reviews for Mario's Specialty Food Products.
+- 🔭 I’m currently working on: **a <a href="https://github.com/mekinsie/hitomis-sushi">project</a> that contains sushi and their reviews for Hitomi's Sushi.
 I am using Ruby on Rails with a SQL database.**

 - 🌱 I’m currently learning: **Ruby on Rails, Sinatra, Capybara, PostgreSQL**